incordai/watchman/README.md

 **Scope is a boundary, not a preference.** A scoped search never widens into a global one — so a scoped answer can never quietly contain the client's code you are not supposed to be looking at.
 An unknown scope is refused *with the list of known ones*, because silently returning nothing is how a search engine teaches you to distrust it.

 **Embeddings are 256-dimensional**, truncated from the model's native width and re-normalised to unit length before storage (`src/embedder.rs:526`).
 The `incord-rag` crate also carries multimodal entry points — `embed_image`, `embed_video`, `embed_document`, `has_vision` — alongside `rerank`, `rerank_with_instruct` and `rerank_batch`.

+### The graph is folder-shaped, not one giant blob

+This is where most knowledge-graph memory quietly falls over.
+Everything gets wired to everything, the graph becomes a hairball, and by month three a query traverses half your history to answer a question about one file.

+Watchman does not build that graph. **Nodes are organised by folder, under a project id, and the traversal radius stays small.** A question about `src/p2p/` walks `src/p2p/` — not the other eleven projects, not last year, not the company handbook.
+The structure your code already has *is* the structure of the graph, which means it stays legible at a million nodes for the same reason a filesystem does.

+Two things fall out of that, and both matter more than they sound:

+- **Answers stay relevant as the graph grows.** Precision does not decay with volume, because volume elsewhere is not in the search path.
+- **A scoped answer cannot leak.** Combined with scope refusal above, another project's code has no edge that reaches this query.

 ---